Tingling in Feet

 In other less common cases, tingling in the feet may be indicative of nerve damage.
-Nerve damage can arise from intense physical injuries, repetitive physical stress, infections, or disease such as diabetes or arthritis.
-If your tingling in the feet is constantly reoccurring it may be a good idea to talk to a medical professional at the Premier Pain Management.
+Nerve damage can arise from intense physical injuries, repetitive physical stress, infections, or diseases such as diabetes or arthritis.
+If your tingling in the feet is constantly reoccurring it may be a good idea to talk to a medical professional at Premier Pain Management.
 Our experts will help determine the cause of the tingling and create a proper treatment plan for your specific condition.

 TREATMENTS FOR TINGLING IN THE FEET include:

 - Pressure on Nerves – Nerves become compressed and create pain and tingling

 - Tarsal Tunnel Syndrome – Damage to the tibial nerve.
 Nerve provides movement and sensation to the calf and foot